 deep red-brown or copper coloured.
 Stays convex for a while, but eventually flattens out.
 Often irregular in shape when mature.
 The surface is hard, dimpled and rough and sticky when damp.
-The flesh is white, tinged cap color beneath the cuticle, unchanging, thick, fairly firm.
+The flesh is white, tinged cap colour beneath the cuticle, unchanging, thick, fairly firm.
 Pores

 pallid olivaceous-yellow colored.
 Stem

-thick and egg pr pear shaped when young.
+thick and egg pr pear-shaped when young.
 The network pattern is dark brown at the bottom and gets lighter towards the cap.
 Flesh white, unchanging and fairly firm.
 The mushroom has no ring.

 The closely related Boletus edulis has brown color and grows with Pine.
 Tylopilus felleus is similar when young but tastes bitter and is thus inedible.